|

 Everything below the larynx and, arguably, to the soles of our feet, contributes to the creation of power for voice use.
 The muscles of the torso that surround and support the lungs, however, are the primary breathing muscles.
 Although these large torso muscles impact the amount of air pressure that meets the vocal folds (e.g. "subglottic pressure"), the vocal folds manage the airflow (e.g. "glottal resistance").
 As Johan Sundberg says: “An increase in subglottic pressure leads to an increase in the airflow.
 However, this is true only if a third factor is kept constant, namely, the so-called glottal resistance, which is the resistance against airflow through the glottis (Johan Sundberg, The Science of Singing.
 1987, pg 38.)

-In the complicated reality of the voice, our resonator actually influences the vocal folds through acoustic back pressure, creating a scenario where the acoustic elements of the voice have direct impact on breath support too (see Acoustic Registration).
-The muscles of the power source influence the vocal folds’ ability to manage airflow.
-When we alter our thinking about the breathing muscles from managers to influencers, new opportunities arise in relationship to how voice use feels in our bodies. |
+In the complicated reality of the voice, our resonator significantly influences the vocal folds by creating acoustic back pressure.
+The acoustic elements of the voice, therefore, have direct impact on the breath mechanism too (see Acoustic Registration).
+The muscles of the power source create pressure that sets the vocal folds in motion.
+That pressure also influences the vocal folds’ ability to manage airflow.
+With this knowledge, we can alter our thinking about the breathing muscles, and begin to think of them as influencers instead of the more common belief that they are managers.
+Changing our language from "breath support" to "breath pressure" and adding "acoustic support" to the mix sets our mental stage for new questions and discoveries. |

 For the singing instrument, the breathing